heptarch/heptarch.github.io/drafts/demon.md

 melodious voice which, not hers, has yet always accompanied her---suggests to check the readings again.
 There is a small discrepancy from the Holborn interferometer.
-She does a quick calculation---guided by the voice---and concludes that one of the rotating polarizations must have *reversed*.
+She does a quick calculation---guided by the voice---and finds the results are consistent with *reversing* one of the rotating polarizations.
 She knows the arrangement of reflectors better than the veins in her hand.
 A stray reflection is impossible.

-The simplest explanation is a Möbian loop which turns the light inside out, like a glove; a loop that lies somewhere *beyond* the Looking Glass.
+She pauses for a moment.
+How can a corkscrew of light be reversed without a mirror?
+The same way left and become right: transport it around a Möbius loop.
+In this case, a Möbius loop which did not lie in the three-dimensional plane of the Holborn interferometer.
 Ellen gathers her lamp, compass, and notepad, and tramps off into the tunnels to learn the precise bearings of the fourth dimension.